an-ven/graspib/README.md

     * Now there should be some `gpib*` devices in `/dev`
     * Make the module loads on boot by adding `gpib_bitbang` line to `/etc/modules-load.d/modules.conf`

-**When Raspberry Pi OS kernel gets upgraded, linux-gpib kernel module also needs to be rebuilt and reinstaleld.**
+**When Raspberry Pi OS kernel gets upgraded, linux-gpib kernel module also needs to be rebuilt and reinstalled.**
 Basically just repeat above `make` and `make install` steps when kernel gets upgraded...

 4. Build and install user space tools